 Need to feed a crowd with little effort?
 What about a quick and easy, belly-filling lunch sandwich?
 If so, chicken salad is the way to go.

-Whether you are picking the bones off your whole roasted chicken or using leftover store-bought rotisserie chicken, chicken salad is a fantastic way to use up leftover chicken.
-Then all you have to decide is what to eat with chicken salad.
+Whether you pick the bones off your whole roasted chicken or use leftover store-bought rotisserie chicken, chicken salad is a fantastic way to use up leftover chicken.
+Then, all you have to decide is what to eat with it.
 Do you serve it on a bed of lettuce, as a dip, or in a sandwich?

 Before we talk about what side dishes go best with chicken salad, let’s make sure we are on the same page, ok?

 What Is Chicken Salad?

 Here in the south, classic chicken salad is made with seasoned chopped or shredded chicken with some type of binder.
 This is usually mayonnaise and mustard and sometimes includes white or apple cider vinegar and olive oil.

 In addition to the chicken and binders, savory add-ins often accompany the chicken salad.
-These can include hard-boiled eggs, bacon, chopped celery, onions, and either freshly chopped dill pickles or prepare relish (either sweet or dill).
+These can include hard-boiled eggs, bacon, chopped celery, onions, and either freshly chopped dill pickles or prepared relish (either sweet or dill).

-Most often chicken salad will be served cold on a bed of greens or as a sandwich.
-It can be also used as a dip for celery and crackers at parties, reunions, and get-togethers.
+Chicken salad is most often served cold on a bed of greens or as a sandwich.
+It can also be used as a dip for celery and crackers at parties, reunions, and get-togethers.

 Chicken salad can also contain other ingredients such as fresh lemon juice, apples, grapes, mango chunks, dried cranberries, raisins, oranges, pecans, sliced almonds, or walnuts.
-Sometimes green or red bell peppers are added as well as tomatoes and corn for a southwestern flair.
+Sometimes, green or red bell peppers, tomatoes, and corn are added for a southwestern flair.

-Seasonings can vary and may include cajun seasons, curry, fresh herbs such as dill, parsley, and garlic.
+Seasonings can vary and may include cajun seasons, curry, and fresh herbs such as dill, parsley, and garlic.